Buying a Home Soon? What to Know About Home Warranty Plans

 Whether they come as part of the contract negotiations when purchasing a home or are purchased as “insurance” against the what-ifs, home warranties are only useful when the policy-holder understands all aspects of the program.
 There can be a few pitfalls that should be considered before purchasing or claiming on such a policy.
 These include:

 - Loopholes in the contract - Contracts are often written with loopholes or tricky wording that protects the warranty firm from making larger repairs and could leave homeowners out in the cold if a serious issue occurs.
+Homeowners may seek help from organizations like Schmidt & Clark if they feel that the loophole is potentially going to harm them financially in the long run.

 - Lack of regulation - In some states home warranty companies are not regulated like an insurance firm would be.
 This may mean that a policy holder has little recourse if they are unhappy with the results of a claim.